60th National Film Awards

-The 60th National Film Awards ceremony was an event during which the Directorate of Film Festivals presented its annual National Film Awards to honour the best films of 2012 in the Indian cinema.
+The 60th National Film Awards ceremony was an event during which the Directorate of Film Festivals presented its annual National Film Awards to honour the best films of 2012 in Indian cinema.
 The ceremony was held on 3 May 2013 and was hosted by actors R. Madhavan and Huma Qureshi.

 Selection process

 The Directorate of Film Festivals invited nominations for the awards on 3 January 2013.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2012, and 31 December 2012, were eligible for the film award categories.
+Feature and Non-Feature Films certified by the Central Board of Film Certification (CBFC) between 1 January 2012, and 31 December 2012, were eligible for the film award categories.
 Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2012, and 31 December 2012, were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.
 The deadline for submissions was 21 January 2013.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
-Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.
+Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the CBFC.